Huseyin-Yilmaz-98/ArgenovaInternship/README.md

-Codes written during the internship at Argenova.
+Codes written during as an intern at Argenova.